AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/req_set.rst

    ARM chap.
 4 : Names and Expressions | "The described constructs are not considered on their own for coverage analysis purposes.
 The coverage information is computed for enclosing statement or declaration constructs."
    ARM chap.
-9 : Tasks and Synchronization | "The execution profile being qualified is based on Zero Foot Print run-time, which does not support any construct described in this chapter"
+9 : Tasks and Synchronization | "GNATcoverage is not qualified for the analysis of such constructs."

 .. qmlink:: SubsetIndexTocTree